10 Sacrifices Made To Travel The World

 The simple fact is, to continually travel the world you sacrifice the majority of your pre existing relationships.
 I’m lucky enough to have an incredibly close family, and have friends who I can go years without speaking to and still maintain a close connection – but the friendship is never the same.
 You change in each others absence.
 You miss milestones and momentous occasions.
 You move down separate paths and you move on.

-One of the biggest shocks of returning home after a long stint of traveling is realizing you no longer fit in with the friendship group you left behind.
+One of the biggest shocks of returning home after a long stint of traveling is realizing you no longer fit in with the friendship group you left behind (it’s called reverse culture shock).
 And honestly, it’s probably you who has changed.
 Your attitude is most likely different, you’ve developed different interests and prioritize different things.
 It’s not wrong, it’s just life.